-Major assignments will be graded down a full letter grade for each day they are late, and may only be submitted up to two days (or a whole week) late.
+Major assignments will be graded down a full letter grade for each day they are late, and may only be submitted up to two days late.
 In case of extenuating circumstances, please communicate with me in advance, and I may be willing to work out a new deadline for you.
 All assignments must be turned in for a passing grade.
+Note: students must receive a C- or higher to pass the course.